zosiadd/zosiadd/README.md

 #### I am a second-year bioinformatics student   👩🏼‍💻🧬🦠

 - 🌱 I’m currently learning Python, R, SQL
-- 💫 I’m looking for help with finding an internship
+- 💫 I’m looking for an internship or apprenticeship
 - 📫 How to reach me: zofia.ddusinska@gmail.com